Oticon Opn: hear and connect in amazing new ways

 Hearing and connecting in new ways

 The foundation of Opn is technology that tackles the biggest challenge of many hearing aid wearers: understanding speech in noisy environments.
 Oticon is taking a novel approach in noisy environments where more than one person is talking.
 Most hearing instruments rely on advanced directional microphone technology that focuses amplification towards the front of the wearer, assuming the speech they want to hear is in front of them, and suppresses other speakers.
 The new Opn allows wearers to hear the multiple speakers around them just as someone who's not wearing hearing aids would.
 The signal processing of Opn is fast enough to not only process speech from multiple directions but also reduce background noise so you have the most natural listening experience possible.

-For several years, the lines between hearing aid technology and consumer electronics have been blurred with hearing aids doubling as sophisticated personal listening devices for television, MP3 players, mobile phones and so much more.
+For several years, the lines between hearing aid technology and consumer electronics have been blurred with hearing aids doubling as sophisticated personal listening devices for television, mobile phones and so much more.
 With hearing loss no longer being seen as only for the elderly, younger, tech-savvy consumers are demanding more from their hearing aids.
 The new Oticon Opn takes this idea to an exciting and unprecedented new level.
 With the ability to connect to the If This Then That Network (IFTTT) via a smartphone app called Oticon ON, Opn can help you automatically trigger your home's lighting, security system or smart thermostat.
 As if that's not enough, you can even program your hearing aids to let you know when someone is at your door or start the brew cycle for your morning coffee!

 Oticon Opn features: